ElisabethLind/Project_1_Watertowers/README.md

 ## Text, photos and Video by me

 ## HTML
-I used the scrollytelling-template (images) by Jonathan Soma: https://github.com/jsoma/page-templates
+I used the scrollytelling-template (ai2html) and the header-template by Jonathan Soma: https://github.com/jsoma/page-templates

-* I really tried to figure out what's the problem, because the first image is always the wohle AI-File with all layers on - altough my png is just the basemap as you can see it in my github-respository.
+(*)I really tried to figure out what's the problem, because the first image is always the wohle AI-File with all layers on - altough my png is just the basemap as you can see it in my github-respository.
 So if anybody has an idea - please tell me! :-)